The 5 steps to effectively implement microlearning into your training strategy are:

 Employees often wear many hats at work and are swamped with heavy work loads.
 To increase productivity, training courses should be able to fit in their day-to-day workflow.
 Pairing microlearning courses with mobile learning can allow users to access and complete training courses anytime and anywhere.

-A great tool to look for in creating accessible content is a Learning Management System.
-Learn how it can streamline training and help users easily access microlearning and other training content here.
+Learn how a Learning Management System can streamline training and help users easily access microlearning and other training content here.

 With company wide acceptance and continuous use, you will be able to collect a large amount of data about your learners.
 Microlearning allows managers to see the exact information that employees have or have not learned and how this knowledge connects to their job performance.
 Analysis of these results will allow you to track the successful areas of your training program, pinpoint the problem areas and continuously optimize training.